lpgray/arcgis-js-showcase/README.md

 ArcGIS JavaScript Develop Showcase
 ====

-The project contains the easist snippets, enjoy it by yourself.
+The project contains the simplest snippets, enjoy it by yourself.